TMPenwell/SimpleStorageService/Create an Amazon S3 Bucket.md

 <br>

 6.18.
-The **GetObject** option is used to grant permission to read (retrieve) objects from Amazon S3 bucket.
+The **GetObject** option is used to grant permission to read (retrieve) objects from the Amazon S3 bucket.

 To learn more about different actions, go to <https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazons3.html>